Research Associate Program

 • Theory: Bioethics and research ethics

-• Practice: Performing clinical research protocols related to various subject areas in emergency medicine
+• Practice: Performing clinical research protocols related to a variety of subject areas within emergency medicine

 • Practice: Data management and data entry; review of medical records